elastic/search-ui/packages/react-search-ui/README.md

 ## Features

-- A Component-based library to quickly compose search experiences.
+- **Out-of-the-box Components** - Create a UI in just a few lines of code
-- Full state management solution with optional URL synchronization.
+- **Highly customizable** - Customize Component markup, styles, and behavior
-- Out of the box styles and layouts for building quick UIs.
+- **Headless Core** - Leverage our application logic and provide your own Components or view.
-- Full control over the view -- styles and layouts are optional, and all markup is override-able.
+- **URL query string synchronization** - Searches, filtering, paging, etc. is all captured in the URL, which enables direct linking to results.
-- Support for any web-based Search API, with pre-built Connectors for [Elastic Site Search](https://www.elastic.co/cloud/site-search-service) and [Elastic App Search](https://www.elastic.co/cloud/app-search-service).
+- **Compatible with any API** - Can be used with any web-based Search API, with pre-built Connectors for [Elastic Site Search](https://www.elastic.co/cloud/site-search-service) and [Elastic App Search](https://www.elastic.co/cloud/app-search-service).
-- Built on top of a ["Headless" version of Search UI](#the-headless-search-ui), which can be used with any JavaScript library, or even vanilla
+- **Not just for React** - Underlying library, [search-ui](../search-ui/README.md), can be used used with any JavaScript library, or even vanilla
   JavaScript.

 <a id="nav"></a>